schrpe/Regions.jl/docs/src/index.md

 julia> using Regions
 ```

 Regions can be used for various purposes in machine vision and image processing.
 Since they provide an efficient run-length encoding of binary images, they avoid the need to touch every pixel when doing binary morphology and thus enable substantial speedup of such operations.
-Regions are also the basis for binary blob analysis, where the calculation of shape-based features is also substantially accelerated because of the run-length encoding.
+Regions are also the basis for binary blob analysis, where the calculation of shape-based features is substantially accelerated because of the run-length encoding.
 Finally, regions can be used as the domain of image processing functions.

 ## Introduction